telliott99/MyMath/coordinates/strang-sum-angles.rst

 It is simple and geometric, but does not require a fancy setup.

-In the left panel of the figure we have angle :math:`t` and angle :math:`s`, while the red triangle is drawn containing the angle which is the difference :math:`s-t`.
+In the left panel of the figure we have two points which are reached by rotation through the angle :math:`t` and the angle :math:`s`, while the red triangle is shown includes the angle which is the difference :math:`s-t`.

-Also shown are two points, one has coordinates :math:`\cos s, \sin s` and the other has coordinates :math:`\cos t, \sin t`, as well as the distance between them :math:`d` which is computed as :math:`d^2`:
+Also shown are two points, one has coordinates :math:`\cos s, \sin s` and the other has coordinates :math:`\cos t, \sin t`.
+The distance between them :math:`d` is computed as :math:`d^2`:

 .. math::